Mtanaka77/Spin_Molecular_Dynamics_by_Microwave_Magnetic_Field/README.md

 Microwave magnetic heating by numerical simulation reaches 1,500 K for metal oxide magnetite, with T= 0 K initially.
-The peak of the time derivative dU_sys/dt for Usys corresponds to the Curie temperatre of 858 K. The total energy U_sys and the time derivative dU_sys/dt are shown to be the proof of our theory, Ref.
+The peak of the time derivative dU_sys/dt for Usys corresponds to the Curie temperatre of 858 K. The total energy U_sys and the time derivative dU_sys/dt are shown as the proof of our theory, Ref.
 2.

 ## Numerical Code, Parameters and Files